rlk/site/courses/csc3102/project0.md

         ./Prog0 input.txt

-    If it runs correctly, you'll receive the output `12.5`.
+    If it runs correctly, you'll receive the output

+        1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20

+Each programming assignment will include a sample input and output, as above.
+But be advised that this is *not* the input that the grader will use to test your code.
+Be sure your code works with a variety of different input files, with different names.

 ### Submit the Code